Ellison–Cliffe Lecture

 The Ellison–Cliffe Lecture is held annually by the Royal Society of Medicine.
-The lectures, which commenced in 1987, are named after Dr. Percy Cliffe and his wife, Dr. Carice Ellison, who endowed the lecture to be given on a subject connected with the contribution of fundamental science to the advancement of medicine.
+The lecture series, which commenced in 1987 is named after Percy Cliffe and his wife, Carice Ellison, who endowed the lecture to be given on a subject connected with the contribution of fundamental science to the advancement of medicine.

-The Lecturer is also awarded a medal in honour of their presentation.
+The Lecturer is also awarded a medal in honour for their presentation.